rchain/rchain/docs/rholang/rholangtut.md

 ### Hashing

 There are three hashing functions available:

 - keccak256
 - sha256
 - blake2b256

 Hashing functions are exposed as channels which expect two arguments:

 - byte array to hash
-- return channel for sending back the hash
+- return channel for sending back the hash represented as byte array

 #### Example usage: